 Where should I store my original estate planning documents?

 You should store your original estate planning documents in a safe place, such as in a waterproof/fireproof safe or in your safe deposit box in your bank.
 If you do not have such a place, you may want to bring your original documents with you if you have to flee your home.
 Your attorney typically keeps a copy of signed documents if you ever need an extra copy.
 Our office scans in the original documents as well, so you can always get a copy e-mailed to you if ever needed.

 Should I bring these documents with me in the event of my evacuation?

-You may want to bring your original documents if you do not have a safe and are afraid that your home may sustain substantial damage.
+You may want to bring your original documents if you do not have a safe and are afraid that your home may sustain substantial damage or flooding.
 The original documents may be more important than having copies as will be discussed further below.

 Is a safe deposit box at a bank a good storage space?